nealith/texture-quilting/README.md

 ### Texture Generation

-Transfert a gerated texture from a sample on a element in a output image
+Transfer a generated texture from a sample on an element of the image.

+To test this program, a function is required as a parameter.
-This test program is more complicated, in fact, the programm need a function as parameter to create transfert mask from the input texture and the output image (the function do the both, since you can test if the input parameter is the texture or the output image )
+This function is used to create a mask from two images, the input texture and the image containing the object we want to transfer the texture on.

-Currently the function is the function use to transfert a texture of grass on the red metal of a ferarri.
+Currently the function is used to transfer a grass texture on the red metal of a ferarri.

 ## Results